Youngest Australian dies of COVID in Vic

 A man in his 20s has died of coronavirus in Victoria, making him Australia’s youngest victim.

-The deaths take the state’s toll to 289 and the national toll to 375.
+The deaths take the state’s toll to 289 and the nation’s to 375.

 The other victims are three women and two men in their 80s and four women and four men in their 90s.